User interface

 Tabs

-The ribbon toolbar consists of tabs that contain toolbar buttons arranged into groups.
+The ribbon toolbar consists of the File menu and tabs that contain toolbar buttons arranged into groups.

 Working area